gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 {{< bench-determinism >}}

-The gate cannot detect a regression caused only by PGO layout because it measures the reproducible LTO binary.
+The gate cannot detect a regression caused by PGO layout alone because it measures the reproducible LTO binary.
 It does detect source-level instruction regressions that carry into the release build.

 Some plausible optimizations failed.
 Combining metadata extraction into one tree walk saved a few percent because